Këshilla: Background

-Këshilla

 In October 1940, the Greek authorities disarmed 1,800 Cham conscripts and put them to work on local roads. in the following month, after the Italian invasion, they seized all Albanian males not called up and deported them to camps or to island exile.

+Organisation

-Under these circumstances, as Italy managed to control Greece after the German invasion, several hundred Cham Albanians formed a local administration called Këshilla in 1942.
-These armed bands took part alongside the German army in burning Greek villages.
-The local beys and the mufti did not support such actions.
-In 1943, this organization was completed with its own armed forces as well as a gendarmerie.
+Under these circumstances, as Italy managed to became part of the occupation force in Greece after the German invasion, several hundred Cham Albanians formed Këshilla.
+Këshilla was founded in June 1942 as an Albanian political administration in the region of Thesprotia.

+However it initially acquired a less political character during the Italian occupation, and may have been more of paramilitary organisation which the Fascist occupation authorities used to maintain as a security of a military.
+However, when Nazi German troops occupied the region in July 1943 Keshilla also seemed to gain a role as a political administration.
+As such Keshilla enforced illegal taxes in order to finance its armed groups.

+After 1943 the Keshilla paramilitary troops were incorporated into the German Wehrmacht.

-Although the Italians wanted to annex Chameria to Albania, the Germans vetoed the proposal.
-An Albanian High Commissioner, Xhemil Dino, was appointed, but his authority was limited, and for the duration of the Occupation, the area remained under direct control from the military authorities in Athens.
+As part of the Cham Albanian attempt to establish a local administration in collaboration with the Axis occupation an Albanian High Commissioner, Xhemil Dino, was appointed, but his authority was limited, and for the duration of the Occupation, the area remained under direct control from the military authorities in Athens.